tomerik-puzzled/tomerik-puzzled/README.md

-- 👋  Hi, I’m @tomerik-puzzled
+- 👋  Hi, I’m Tom Erik

 - 👀  I’m interested in lots of things... maybe too many things.
       Some of my favorite things are tennis, escape games (especially hidden doors), movies and Norwegian waffles.